lando/lando/docs/tutorials/drupal6.md

 Using Drush
 -----------

 By default our Drupal 6 recipe will globally install the [latest version of Drush 8](http://docs.drush.org/en/8.x/install/) unless you are running on `php 5.3` in which case we will install the [latest version of Drush 7](http://docs.drush.org/en/7.x/install/).
 This means that you should be able to use `lando drush` out of the box.
-That said, you can [easily change](#configuration) the Drush installation behavior.
+That said, you can [easily change](#configuration) the Drush installation behavior if you so desire.

 If you are using a nested webroot you will need to `cd` into your webroot and run `lando drush` from there.
 This is because many site-specific `drush` commands will only run correctly if you run `drush` from a directory that also contains a Drupal site.